immutable/sample-unity-game/README.md

 1. Navigate to `server/`
 2. Run `npm install`
+3. Run `npm run build`
-3. Run `npm run dev`
+4. Run `npm run dev`
-4. Switch to the platform you would like to run on in Build Settings
+5. Switch to the platform you would like to run on in Build Settings
-5. Start the game
+6. Start the game
     1. If you are running the game inside the Editor, open `Assets/Shared/Scenes/Boot.unity`

 ## Running the game on Android and iOS